 Lucy Hayes reports on the NAACP rally at City Hall after the shooting death of Alton Sterling.

 Baton Rouge Police Shooting Timeline

 Still reeling from the wall-to-wall coverage of Alton Sterling and the ensuing protests, all hands were on deck once again to cover the slain officers.
-This was also my first time getting to work with Jeanne Burns, someone I’ve been a fan of since first moving to Baton Rouge after Katrina.
+A personal favorite, this was my first time getting to work with Miss Jeanne Burns, someone I’ve been a fan of since moving to Baton Rouge after Katrina.